nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 5.2.7 Clearing all ingredients : `clearF` <a id="clear-ingredient"></a>
 Contributed by: Tian Yong

-Clears all the ingredients in the Fridge.
+<br> Clears all the ingredients in the Fridge.

 <br>  The image below is what Wishful Shrinking looks like after you have cleared all ingredients in the Fridge
 . <br